Coast Guard, DHS.

 U.S.C.
 United States Code

-The Amtrak Portal Bridge at mile 5.0, across the Hackensack River, at Little Snake Hill, New Jersey, has a vertical clearance of 23 feet at mean high water and 28 feet at mean low water.
+The Coast Guard is issuing this rule under the authority of 33 U.S.C.
+499. The Amtrak Portal Bridge at mile 5.0 over the Hackensack River at Little Snake Hill, New Jersey, has a vertical clearance of 23 feet at mean high water and 28 feet at mean low water.
 Horizontal clearance is approximately 99 feet.
 The waterway users include recreational and commercial vessels, including tugboat/barge combinations.

 The Coast Guard reached out to the maritime stakeholders with the requested change proposed by the bridge owner.
-A stakeholder provided a general objection to the change in the original request in December 2018, prior to the test deviation's publication.
+A stakeholder provided a general objection to the change in the original request.

 A. Regulatory Planning and Review

 The Coast Guard believes this rule is not a significant regulatory action.
-The bridge will still open for all vessel traffic after a two hour advance notice is given, except during the morning and afternoon commuter rush hour periods, where a one hour time period will allow passage of commercial vessels.
+The bridge will still open for all vessel traffic after a two-hour advance notice is given, except during the morning and afternoon commuter rush hour periods, where a one-hour time period will allow passage of commercial vessels.
 The vertical clearance under the bridge in the closed position is relatively high enough to accommodate most vessel traffic during the time periods the draw is closed during the morning and evening commuter rush hours.
-We believe that this proposed change to the drawbridge operation regulations at 33 CFR 117.723(e) will meet the reasonable needs of navigation.
+We believe that this change to the drawbridge operation regulations at 33 CFR 117.723(e) will meet the reasonable needs of navigation.

 B. Impact on Small Entities

 The bridge provides 23 feet of vertical clearance at mean high water that should accommodate all the present vessel traffic except deep draft vessels.
-The bridge will continue to open on signal for any vessel provided at least 2-hour advance notice is given.
-While some owners or operators of vessels intending to transit the bridge may be small entities, for the reasons stated in section IV.A above, this proposed rule would not have a significant economic impact on any vessel owner or operator.
+The bridge will continue to open on signal for any vessel provided at least two-hour advance notice is given.
+While some owners or operators of vessels intending to transit the bridge may be small entities, for the reasons stated in section V.A above, this rule will not have a significant economic impact on any vessel owner or operator.

 C. Collection of Information